rancher/rancher-docs/docs/integrations-in-rancher/cluster-api/overview.md

 You can install the Rancher Turtles operator via the Rancher UI, or with Helm.
 The first method is recommended for most environments.

 :::caution
-If you already have the Cluster API Operator installed in your cluster, you must use the [manual helm installation method](./overview.md#via-helm-install).
+If you already have the Cluster API (CAPI) Operator installed in your cluster, you must use the [manual Helm installation method](./overview.md#via-helm-install).
 :::

 :::info prerequisite